I. Publication and Authorship

-- The author(s) of the texts – yet unpublished but already approved and prepared for publication in Media Literacy and Academic Research – have the right to present their findings or other related research outcomes by attending domestic, foreign and international scientific conferences and workshops as well as within their pedagogical or artistic activities.
+- The authors of the texts – yet unpublished but already approved and prepared for publication in Media Literacy and Academic Research – have the right to present their findings or other related research outcomes by attending domestic, foreign and international scientific conferences and workshops as well as within their pedagogical or artistic activities.

-- By sending the final versions of the texts meant to be published in Media Literacy and Academic Research, the authors and co-authors simultaneously express their consent with publishing the texts in the open-access electronic archive which is available on the journal’s website and with registration of the text in electronic databases that currently process and index data related to the journal.
+- By sending the final versions of the texts meant to be published in Communication Today, the authors and co-authors simultaneously express their consent with publishing the texts in the open-access digital archive which is available on the Journal’s website and with future registration of the text in electronic databases that currently process and index data related to the Journal.

 III.
-Peer Review/Responsibilities for the Reviewers
+Peer Review/Responsibilities of Reviewers

 IV.
 Editorial Responsibilities

-V. Publishing Ethics Issues
+V. Publishing Ethics

 - By submitting their texts, the authors also confirm that the manuscripts as submitted have not been published elsewhere and are not being considered for publication or reviewed by other publisher(s).

-- If a published text (or manuscript intended for publication) violates the ethical principles or, eventually, if the entire texts or their parts are proven to be plagiarisms or consist of texts already published in the past or simultaneously in several other specialised publications, the authors and co-authors take on full responsibility.
+- If a published text (or a manuscript intended for publication) violates the ethical principles or, eventually, if the entire texts or their parts are proven to be plagiarisms or consist of texts already published in the past or simultaneously in several other specialised publications, the authors and co-authors take on full responsibility.
 However, the authors are given opportunity to react to such allegations.

-- The editors consistently mind the need for avoiding similar situations and process the data as received carefully, without making unauthorised copies or using the considered manuscripts in any inappropriate way.
-Acceptation of final versions of manuscripts is preceded by a detailed overview of the level and extent to which the author(s) express both willingness and ability to respect the ethical principles associated with academic writing and publishing.
+- The Editorial Board consistently minds the need to avoid similar situations and process the received data carefully, without making unauthorised copies or using the considered manuscripts in any inappropriate way.
+Acceptation of the final versions of the submitted manuscripts is always preceded by a detailed overview of the level and extent to which the author(s) express(es) both the willingness and ability to respect the ethical principles associated with academic writing and publishing.

-- If necessary, before accepting the text, the editorial board may demand a written statement signed by the author(s) confirming that the text has not been published yet and has not been simultaneously submitted to another publication, either print or electronic, regardless the language in which it was originally elaborated.
+- If necessary, before accepting the text, the Editorial Board may demand a written statement signed by the author(s) confirming that the text has not been published yet and has not been simultaneously submitted to another publication, either print or electronic, regardless the language in which it was originally elaborated.

 Media Literacy and Academic Research